Cystathionine gamma-lyase: Disease relevance

 Propargylglycine and β-cyanoalanine are two irreversible inhibitors of cystathionase used to treat elevated H_{2}S levels.
 Mechanistically, the amino group of propargylglycine attacks the aldimine to form an external aldimine.
 The β position of the alkyne is then deprotonated to form the allene, which is then attacked by the phenol of Tyr^{114}.
 The internal aldimine can regenerate, but the newly created vinyl ether sterically hinders the active site, blocking cysteine from attacking pyridoxal phosphate.

 Regulation

-H_{2}S decreases transcription of cystathionase at concentrations between 10 and 80μM.
-However, transcription is increased by concentrations near 120μM, and inhibited completely at concentrations in excess of 160μM.
+H_{2}S decreases transcription of cystathionase at concentrations between 10 and 80 μM.
+However, transcription is increased by concentrations near 120 μM, and inhibited completely at concentrations in excess of 160 μM.